 The reality of young people under pressure with the "top" position

 In addition to external influences, young people are also under pressure from themselves.
 When reaching the highest position, instead of being happy, young people continue to face a greater fear.
 Can I stand firm and reach further?
 What must I do to be worthy of this position?
 In the future, will I stagnate and be unable to escape my own huge shadow?
-That is also what Nguyen Bao Van - Valedictorian of the Academy of Journalism and Communication is concerned about.
+That is also what Nguyen Bao Van - Valedictorian of the Academy of Journalism and Communication is worried about.

 Is early success a double-edged sword?

 In fact, success is not a destination, success is a process.
-It is the process of receiving good news, recognizing the problem and continuing to develop to improve yourself.
+It is the process of receiving good news, recognizing problems and continuing to develop to improve yourself.
 We cannot deny that when we are young, if we achieve great success, it is a miracle and the admiration of everyone around us, especially our peers.
 However, early success will have two forks, either more success; or stagnation and start to decline rapidly.

 In the first case, early success is a stepping stone, creating momentum for future achievements.
-Bui Quang Dat - a first-year student at the Academy of Posts and Telecommunications - Gold Medalist of the 2023 Student Mathematical Olympiad shared: “I always set goals for myself.
+Bui Quang Dat - a first-year student at the Academy of Posts and Telecommunications - Gold Medalist of the 2023 Student Math Olympiad shared: "I always set goals for myself.
 The first thing I did was join the school club.
-Maybe for everyone, joining the club is too normal, but this step helped me achieve my dream of participating in the Mathematical Olympiad and winning a Gold medal.”
+Maybe for everyone, joining the club is too normal, but this step helped me achieve my dream of participating in the Math Olympiad and winning a Gold medal."

 Impact on the psychology of the leader

-Although we know that “pressure creates diamonds”, sometimes, pressure causes young people to have some psychological problems.
+Although we know that “pressure creates diamonds”, sometimes pressure causes young people to have some psychological problems.
 According to the explanation of Master of Psychology Nguyen Thanh Tam, leaders are often looked at with admiration and are told that they do not have to worry about anything.
 In fact, in addition to being responsible to their superiors and having obligations to their subordinates as mentioned above, they have to endure much more than that.
 Leaders must maintain prestige in their profession, maintain their reputation, maintain a prestigious position for themselves and for the ecosystem around them.
 Not to mention, each individual is different, so their own problems and their own lives are also different.

 In addition, this type of pressure can easily cause individuals to become exhausted, have no time to take care of themselves, can lead to lack of sleep or eating problems, negative mood in management when not pleasing anyone.
 And then, you will be isolated from society - Expert Thanh Tam shared.